- 1. Definition of a Case Conference

 - To produce or revise a protection plan or safety plan.

 - To ascertain whether the adult is satisfied with the outcome of the enquiry.

 3. Roles and Responsibilities

-A manager from the lead agency should ensure that where required a case conference is convened, chaired and a record is taken (see local guidance for chairing arrangements).
+A manager from the lead agency should ensure that where required a case conference is convened, chaired and a record is taken (see Local Guidance and Templates for chairing arrangements).

 In large scale enquiries a more senior / independent person may take the chair.
 The investigating officer will submit a report summarising the findings of the enquiry / assessment and will attend the case conference.
 Any reports made to date will be available to the meeting and will form the basis of discussion.
 Confidentiality arrangements relating to the reports should be clearly defined by the chair.
 Reports should not be shared with people who did not attend the conference without express permission of the chair.